Olamilekan12/Olamilekan12/README.md

 # Hi there! 👋

-I'm Olamilekan Ogunbade (LekinsTechy)😄, a front-end developer based in Nigeria.
+I'm Olamilekan Ogunbade (LekinsTechy), a front-end Engineer.
 Welcome to my GitHub profile!

 ## About Me